 - Done much more clumsily later on as Shang Tsung explains to Goro, who should know the hierarchy of Outworld as well as the backs of his four hands (he even calls her the Emperor's adopted daughter), about Kitana's importance.
-Granted, it might have been for Kano's benefit too and he was reterating why she can't be allowed to just ally with Earthrealm, but it's clear it's info the hiding heroes (and the audience) needs to know:Shang Tsung: Princess Kitana is ten thousand years old, and the rightful heir to the throne of Outworld.
+Granted, it might have been for Kano's benefit too and he was reiterating why she can't be allowed to just ally with Earthrealm, but it's clear it's info the hiding heroes (and the audience) needs to know:Shang Tsung: Princess Kitana is ten thousand years old, and the rightful heir to the throne of Outworld.
 But she must not be allowed to join the forces of the realm of Earth, especially Liu Kang.

 - And used believably upon Raiden's appearance, since Liu Kang (who apparently has never seen him in person before) clearly doesn't believe this strange-looking man is the protector of Earthrealm.

 Grandfather: Spare him, my lord Raiden!
-American life has...ruined his mind!
+American life has...enfeebled his mind!
 Too much television!

 - Used believably in the form of a taunt:

 - Ass-Kicking Pose: The heroes assume this in the last shot of the film when Shao Kahn shows up.

 - Audience Surrogate: Johnny asks the obvious questions about the weird world he's suddenly inhabiting:If this guy is so powerful, why doesn't he just invade us?[after overhearing Shang Tsung warning Goro about Liu Kang] What's so special about you?

 - Awesome, but Impractical: Scorpion's Spear doesn't snare anything successfully and Sub-Zero's frozen barrier takes so long to charge up that it gives Liu Kang all the time he needs to defeat him.